 Long-term analysis of sex differences in prestigious authorships in cardiovascular research supported by the NIH

 Statements and conclusions of study authors published in American Heart Association scientific journals are solely those of the study authors and do not necessarily reflect the association's policy or position.
 The association makes no representation or guarantee as to their accuracy or reliability.
 The association receives funding primarily from individuals; foundations and corporations (including pharmaceutical, device manufacturers and other companies) also make donations and fund specific association programs and events.
 The association has strict policies to prevent these relationships from influencing the science content.
 Revenues from pharmaceutical and device corporations and health insurance providers are available at http://www.heart.org/corporatefunding.

 The American Heart Association is devoted to saving people from heart disease and stroke - the two leading causes of death in the world.
 We team with millions of volunteers to fund innovative research, fight for stronger public health policies and provide lifesaving tools and information to prevent and treat these diseases.
 The Dallas-based association is the nation's oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
 To learn more or to get involved, call 1-800-AHA-USA1, visit heart.org or call any of our offices around the country.
 Follow us on Facebook and Twitter.

-* News Release by American Heart Association: Disabled World makes no warranties or representations in connection therewith.
+*News Release by American Heart Association: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.